chilber/puppet-bitbucket/README.md

 * Bitbucket requires a Java Developers Kit (JDK) or Java Run-time Environment (JRE) platform to be installed on your server's operating system.
 Oracle JDK / JRE (formerly Sun JDK / JRE) versions 1.8 and Open JDK/ JRE versions 1.8u0 - 1.8u20 and 1.8u40+ are [currently supported by Atlassian](https://confluence.atlassian.com/bitbucketserver/supported-platforms-776640981.html#Supportedplatforms-javaSupportedplatformsdetailsJava).
 * Bitbucket requires a relational database to store its configuration data.
 This module currently supports PostgreSQL 8.4 to 9.x and MySQL 5.x.
 We suggest using the [puppetlabs-postgresql](https://forge.puppetlabs.com/puppetlabs/postgresql) or [puppetlabs-mysql](https://forge.puppetlabs.com/puppetlabs/mysql) modules to configure/manage the database.
 The module uses PostgreSQL as a default.
-* Bitbucket requires Git 1.8.0+, excluding 1.8.4.3, 2.0.2, and 2.0.3.
+* Bitbucket requires Git 1.8.0+ (excluding 1.8.4.3, 2.0.2, and 2.0.3).
 RedHat/CentOS 6 and Debian 7 systems ship with Git 1.7 by default.
 You will need to upgrade Git in order to run Bitbucket, but this module does not provide that functionality at present.
-* Whilst not required, for production use we recommend using nginx/apache as a reverse proxy to Bitbucket.
-We suggest using the jfryman/nginx puppet module.
+* While not required, for production use we recommend using nginx/apache as a reverse proxy to Bitbucket.
+We suggest using the [jfryman-nginx](https://forge.puppetlabs.com/jfryman/nginx) puppet module.

 ### Beginning with bitbucket